brofx/brobot/README.md

     - Shows the top 3 most mentioned users
 - lines
     - Shows the top 3 most talkative users
+- seen
+    - Shows the last message the user said in the main channel
 ### Writing Modules

 You can view the existing modules in the modules directory to get an idea of how to write a module.